-5.45.1 Providing Accommodation
+5.34.1 Time for Lactation Accommodation

-The College will accommodate employees who are nursing mothers and who need to express milk during the work day for up to one (1) year after the child's birth.
+The College will provide additional break time to employees who are nursing mothers and who need to express milk during the work day workday for up to one (1) year after the child's birth.
 Employees covered by this provision will work with their supervisor to determine how best to accommodate the needs of the mother while still meeting job expectations.